 If you're lucky, you'll see an ore boat being loaded at the docks across the bay.

 26.0 Forest west of Lake County Demonstration Forest near Two Harbors.
-You'll have to zigzag a bit to get to this stretch of the Superior Hiking Trail between Lake County Demonstration Forest and Rossini Road, but you'll see nice reds there.
+You'll have to zigzag a bit to get to this seven-mile stretch of the Superior Hiking Trail between Lake County Demonstration Forest and Rossini Road, but you'll see nice reds there.

 43.5 Split Rock River loop.
 From the parking area, this five-mile hike climbs the the west side of the river and returns on a ridge that give hikers lovely views.

 54.0 Ridges above Silver Bay.
 The 11-mile stretch of the Superior Hiking Trail from Silver Bay to Minnesota 1 often is called the trail's most scenic (and also one of the most challenging), passing Bean and Bear lakes in Tettegouche State Park, Round Mountain, Mount Trudee and High Falls on the Baptism River.

 For an easier but also scenic hike, take the Twin Lakes Trail, a 7.6-mile loop that passes Bean and Bear Lakes and starts from Silver Bay's Visitor Center, half a mile from the Minnesota 61 stoplight on Outer Drive.

 56.0 View from Palisade Head.
 It's a short but steep drive up to this clifftop with a spectacular view down the cliff-lined shore to Shovel Point.
 Bring a picnic — and watch your kids.

 60.2 Ridges east of Tettegouche State Park.
 For good maple hikes, veteran hiker Gayle Coyer recommends the 6.8-mile stretch of the Superior Hiking Trail from Minnesota 1 to County Road 6, from the east edge of Tettegouche State Park to Little Marais.